polakowo/vectorbt/docs/docs/index.md

 ![](/assets/images/index_by_symbol.svg)

-Not only strategies and instruments can act as separate features, but also time.
-If we want to find out when our strategy performs best, it's reasonable to backtest over multiple time periods.
-VectorBT allows us to split one time period into many, given they have the same length and frequency, and represent them as distinct columns.
-For example, let's split the whole time period into two equal time periods and backest them at once.
+Strategies and instruments aren't the only things that can act as separate features — time can too.
+If we want to find out when our strategy performs best, we can backtest over multiple time periods.
+VectorBT can split one time period into many segments of the same length and frequency and represent them as distinct columns.
+For example, let's split the entire time period into two equal halves and backtest them at once.

 ```pycon
 >>> # Multiple strategy instances, instruments, and time periods